Rajchowdhury420/overflow/README.md

 ![Issues](https://img.shields.io/github/issues/sradley/overflow?style=flat-square)
 ![Go Version](https://img.shields.io/github/go-mod/go-version/sradley/overflow?style=flat-square)

-Overflow is a command-line tool used for exploiting OSCP-style buffer overflow vulnerabilities with a focus on rapid exploitation.
+Overflow is a command-line tool used exploiting OSCP-style buffer overflow vulnerabilities with a focus on rapid exploitation.
 However, I would **strongly** suggest that you understand everything that this tool can do, particularly if you're planning on getting your OSCP certification.
 Have fun!